thewan05/GSD_SAS_Macro/paper.md

 is available on this topic in many books (@whitehead1; @jennison2; @pros; @dmi; @was) and overview articles (@whitehead2; @todd; @mazu).
 When dealing with time-to-event outcome, a repeated significance testing approach incorporating a family of designs (@pocock; @obrien; @wang) can be combined with the error spending method (@lan) to implement a GSD using a log-rank test or by using the proportional hazards (PH) assumption.
-Popular statistical software often implement GSDs for time-to-event outcome using the weighted and unweighted versions of the log-rank test either explicitly assuming exponentially distributed survival times or with the
+Popular statistical software such as GPower, PASS, and nQuery often implement GSDs for time-to-event outcome using the weighted and unweighted versions of the log-rank test either explicitly assuming exponentially distributed survival times or with the PH assumption and are able to incorporate complexities of survival outcomes such as random dropouts, prespecified accrual and follow-up times, varying accrual patterns, equal/unequal spaced interim testing points (looks), efficacy-only designs, efficacy and futility designs, binding and non-binding futility rules, and many other flexible features specific to time-to-event outcomes.

-PH assumption and are able to incorporate complexities of survival outcomes such as random dropouts, prespecified accrual and follow-up times, varying accrual patterns, equal/unequal spaced interim testing points (looks), efficacy-only designs, efficacy and futility designs, binding and non-binding futility rules, and many other flexible features specific to time-to-event outcomes.
+# Statement of Need

 When the underlying assumptions that drive the analytical and simulation-based approaches using the framework of the log-rank test are not valid, hardly any alternate methods are available in literature or in standard statistical software.
 Recent developments in this field have considered